All About Sandwich Courses in UK

 The capability of the candidate to use the vocabulary with flexibility, without repetition of words.
 In order to get a higher band score, the candidate must use the idiomatic expressions skilfully and with negligible inaccuracy.

-Vocabulary doesn’t here mean the usage of new words, but it also includes the collocations meaning juxtaposition of particular word with another word.
+Vocabulary doesn’t here mean the usage of new words, but it also includes the collocations meaning juxtaposition of a particular word with another word.
 Your range of words must convey the topic precisely, and paraphrasing must be done successfully.

 Pronunciation plays a vital role in any language.
-In IELTS too, the examiner measures your skills of using pronunciation features accurately which are individual sounds of words, stress and intonation.
+In IELTS too, the examiner measures your skills of using pronunciation features accurately which are individual sounds of words, stress, and intonation.
 The speech must be effortless to understand.
 Mispronunciation of individual words may lead to confusion and reduces clarity.